maastrichtlawtech/regtech4ai/_pages/home.md

     image_circular: true # crops the image to make it circular
     more_info: >
       Lucas Giovanni Uberti-Bona Marin<br>
       PhD Student
   - align: center
     image: you.png
-    image_circular: true # crops the image to make it circular
-    more_info: >
-      You?<br>
-      PhD Student
-  - align: center
-    image: you.png